RaymondYe/Don-t-step-the-white-tile/README.md

-Tap the ball.
+Don't step the white tile
 ====
-Imitate Don't Tap The White Tile.
+Don't step the white tile for html5.